ruiliu2020/CMDL/README.md

 # CMDL
-The implementation of our paper "Contrastive Modality-Disentangled Learning for Multimodal Recommendation".
+The implementation of our paper "Contrastive Modality-Disentangled Learning for Multimodal Recommendation" (under review).
 ## Requirements
 python == 3.7.11